 Filing an injury claim can help you recover compensation for:

 - Property damage

 Nothing is of greater importance than meeting the needs of our clients.
 This is why we offer 24/7 availability and make hospital and home visits when our clients are unable come to us.
-Our hands-on approach to personal injury law has resulted in countless successful results, including millions of dollars in compensation.
+Our hands-on approach to personal injury law and catastrophic injury lawsuits has resulted in countless successful results, including millions of dollars in compensation.

 Complete vs. Incomplete Spinal Cord Injuries

 Victims of spinal cord injuries often require life-long care and assistance with daily tasks.
 The doctor may talk about a lesion on the spinal cord.
 A lesion is the medical term for an area that is damaged.
 There are two types of spinal cord damage:

 - Complete spinal cord injury: An accident victim with a complete spinal cord injury will be completely paralyzed in the area of the body below the injury.
 This type of injury will result in complete and permanent loss of sensation and mobility in the affected area, resulting in paraplegia or quadriplegia.